streamlib/library/README.md

 A collection of curated media streams to be played with the [streamlib](https://github.com/streamlib/streamlib) CLI.

+**Feel free to open a pull request and add your favorite streams!**

 ## Structure

 All library TOML files are located under the [library](library) directory.